Doonesbury by Garry Trudeau for March 09, 2014

 12. Missing large

-wordymom about 10 years ago
+wordymom over 10 years ago

 MiHorn, I was going to share a very similar story.
 Never smoked anything, grew up in a house with smoke, now sitting in my house trying to manage my asthma rather than being outside leading my life.
 I think my mom would have rather died than consciously do anything that would have caused us harm, but she’s an addict.